surifirstpin/biplus_documentation/docs/DataRun.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/1bae129344332eabae71b594bd320f0f5c5b4a68/images/pivot2.png)

+## Data
+Depending on the query build by selecting fields from dimensions and measures the da
 ## Row Grouping

 Using Bi+ you can group the rows of the fields by selection **group** options from the drop down.